aj0strow/ajostrow.me/db/articles/react-project-tips.md

 ### Connect Redux In Index

-With redux apps, you need to connect your data and expose your actions.
+With redux apps, you need to connect data and expose actions.
 Consider the component folder tip from earlier in the article.

 ```sh
 /MyComponent